-A tabular summary of Silver Fern Farms' compliance record for the year under review is set out in Table 7 to Table 12.
-The environmental performance of Silver Fern Farms Hawera site since 2010 is summarised in Table 12.
+A tabular summary of Silver Fern Farms' compliance record for the year under review is set out in Table 4 to Table 11.

-Purpose: To take water from a dam and intake structure on the Tawhiti Stream for general use in a meat processing plant and for cooling purposes Condition requirement Means of monitoring during period under review 1.
-Limit on abstraction volume Metering by consent holder and telemetry of data to Council Yes 2.
+Purpose: To take water from a dam and intake structure on the Tawhiti Stream for general use in a meat processing plant and for cooling purposes Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Limit on abstraction volume Metering by consent holder and telemetry of data to Council Yes 2.
 Limit on volume not used for cooling Metering by consent holder Yes 3.
-Limit on volume used for cooling, all to be returned to Tawhiti Stream Metering by consent holder and inspection Yes 4.
-Installation of meters and loggers Inspection Yes 5.
-Certification of meters Receipt of certification Yes 6.
+Limit on volume used for cooling, all to be returned to Tawhiti Stream No water abstracted for cooling N/A 4.
+Installation of meters and loggers Inspection Yes

+Purpose: To take water from a dam and intake structure on the Tawhiti Stream for general use in a meat processing plant and for cooling purposes

+Condition requirement Means of monitoring during period under review Compliance achieved?
+5. Certification of meters Receipt of certification Yes 6.
 Actions on failure of monitors Receipt of notification, inspections N/A 7.
 Monitors to be accessible Inspections Yes 8.
 Provision of records Receipt of records as required Yes 9.
 Use of best practicable option Inspections and liaison Yes 10.
-Optional review provision No further review provision N/A Overall assessment of consent compliance and environmental performance in respect of this consent High Ove Overall assessment of administrative performance in respect of this consent High
+Optional review provision No further review provision N/A Overall assessment of consent compliance and environmental performance in respect of this consent Ove erall assessment of administrative p erformance in respect of this consent High

 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Limit on volume discharged Not monitored during period under review, as under limit on condition 4 N/A 2.
 Limit on temperature increase in Tawhiti Stream, with GLP discharge Not monitored during period under review, as under limit in condition 3 N/A 3.
 Trigger volume for temperature monitoring Inspection N/A 4.
 Trigger volume for flow metering Inspection N/A 5.
 Trigger volume for suspension of temperature and flow monitoring Metering by consent holder, inspection N/A 6.
 Methodology for temperature and flow metering Assessment of records received by Council N/A 7.
 Actions on failure of monitors Inspections N/A 8.
 Monitors to be accessible Inspections N/A 9.
 Maintenance of hydrometric station on Tawhiti Stream Inspections Yes 10.
-No contaminant other than heat Inspections and sampling by Council Yes 11.
+No contaminant other than heat Inspections and sampling by Council N/A 11.
 Notification of exceedance of volume trigger Receipt of notification, inspections N/A 12.
-Adoption of best practicable option Inspections and liaison Yes 13.
+Adoption of best practicable option Inspections and liaison N/A 13.
 Provision for lapse of consent Consent exercised N/A 14.
-Optional review provision No further review provision N/A erall assessment of consent compliansent nce and environmental performance in respect of this High Ove erall assessment of administrative p erformance in respect of this consent High
+Optional review provision No further review provision N/A